scifi6546/A-Brief-History-of-Computer-Graphics/readme.md

   This approach made some games much faster.
 For example the texture of an enemy could be a sprite and multiple sprites could be moved on the screen without the programmer directly changing each pixel in the enemy.
 This makes the game much ' faster as the computer does not have to tell the video chip what color every single pixel will have.
-The Super Nintendo Entertainment System has a mode where sprites can be reshaped allowing for effects that simulate 3d graphics (https://www.youtube.com/watch?v=5SBEAZIfDAg).
+The Super Nintendo Entertainment System has a mode where sprites can be reshaped allowing for effects that simulate 3d graphics.
+  (https://www.youtube.com/watch?v=5SBEAZIfDAg).
 ## 3d Accelerators
   http://fabiensanglard.net/3dfx_sst1/index.html